Agnes Joy

 Agnes Joy is a 2019 Icelandic drama film directed by Silja Hauksdóttir.
 It was selected as the Icelandic entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Plot

-A mother with a boring job has to deal with her rebellious daughter.
+Rannveig finds herself grappling with burnout in every facet of her ordinary suburban existence.
+Her job is a source of frustration, and her marriage is gradually deteriorating.
+Additionally, she engages in constant battles with her defiant daughter, Agnes, and is daunted by the prospect of Agnes maturing and moving on.
+The arrival of a new neighbor, Hreinn, at their doorstep ushers in fresh challenges that are completely unforeseen and uncontrollable for Rannveig and her family.

 Reception

 The film won the 2020 Edda film award for best Icelandic film and received five other Eddas, including for Katla M. Þorgeirsdóttir as best female lead.